 We use the National Curriculum scheme of work as the basis for our planning in history.
 We ensure that there are opportunities for children of all abilities to develop their skills and knowledge in each unit, and we plan progression into the scheme of work, so that the children are increasingly challenged as they move through the school.
-We carry out curriculum planning in history in three phases (long term, medium term and short term).
-The long-term plan maps the history topics studied in each term during each key stage.
+The long-term overview maps the history topics studied in each term during each key stage.
 We teach the knowledge, skills and understanding set out in the National Curriculum through the corresponding programme of study.
-The class teacher writes the lesson plans for each history lesson (short-term plans), often in the form of a flipchart of presentation.
+The class teacher writes the lesson plans for each history lesson, often in the form of a flipchart of presentation.
 These plans list the specific learning objectives and expected outcomes for each lesson.
 The class teacher keeps these individual plans, although he or she and the subject leader often discuss them on an informal basis.
 Plans are stored on the staff shared drive for monitoring purposes and ease of access for the teachers and history subject leader.